-1.2 The Customer and The Supplier wish to lay down in this Data Processing Agreement the assignment for any further agreements concerning the processing of these Personal Data by The Supplier as Processor.
+1.2 The Customer and The Supplier wish to lay down in this Data Processing Agreement the terms and conditions concerning the processing of these Personal Data by The Supplier as Processor.

 2.2 This Data Processing Agreement will be governed by the terms and conditions set out in the Terms.
-Capitalized terms used but not defined in this Data Processing Agreement shall have the meanings given to them in the Terms unless the context requires otherwise.
+Capitalised terms used but not defined in this Data Processing Agreement shall have the meanings given to them in the Customer Terms unless the context requires otherwise.

 2.3 In this Data Processing Agreement: